Overview

 Next Steps

 VoiceBot builds directly on SingleRoomAgent, inheriting connection management and toolkit installation, and extends it with real-time audio and speech features.
-Where ChatBot focuses on text threads, VoiceBot handles spoken conversations end-to-end.
+Where process-backed agents focus on text and background channels, VoiceBot handles spoken conversations end-to-end.

 Discover other agents in MeshAgent:

-- Secrets & Registries: Learn how to store credentials securely for deployment
+- Secrets and Credentials: Learn how to store credentials securely for deployment